Medically reviewed by Drugs.com. Last updated on Mar 23, 2021.

 Pharmacologic Class: Tiotropium

-Tiotropium and olodaterol combination is used as a maintenance treatment to treat air flow blockage in chronic obstructive pulmonary disease (COPD).
-This includes chronic bronchitis and emphysema.
+Tiotropium and olodaterol combination is used as long-term maintenance treatment in patients with chronic obstructive pulmonary disease (COPD), including chronic bronchitis or emphysema.

 This medicine is available only with your doctor's prescription.